-Valued at $700 million, Duolingo is a free language learning platform where they gamify the courses to keep users interested in learning a new language.
+Valued at $1.5 billion, Duolingo is a free language learning platform where they gamify the courses to keep users interested in learning a new language.
 The platform is accessible from a browser and has an app on every major platform i.e IOS, Android, Windows.

-As of 2018, Duolingo offers 31 language courses, tinycards (a flashcard based learning system) and Duolingo English proficiency test (it gives you a certification of English proficiency for a minimal fee).
+As of 2020, Duolingo offers 37 language courses, tinycards (a flashcard based learning system), Duolingo for school (a language learning platform for tutor and students) and Duolingo English proficiency test (it gives you a certification of English proficiency for a minimal fee).

-The language learning platform has a whopping 200 million strong user-base which uses the application to learn around 2000 words and 8000 sentences of more than 30 different languages for free.
+The language learning platform has a whopping 500 million registered user-base, with 42 million monthly active users who use the application to learn around 2000 words and 8000 sentences of various languages of their choice, for free.